A popular hive for U.K. and Ireland conditions

 There are some polystyrene "nationals" available, but not all are compatible with wooden parts.

-The "Rose" and "Rational" hives are variations on Nationals.
+The "Rose" and "Rational" hives are variations on Nationals and are compatible.

 I have handled bees in most hives and I much prefer Nationals to anything else.
 I know those who are used to short lugs will disagree, but I think the long lug is a huge bonus.
 It also allows the use of castellated spacers in the brood box, which is my favourite method of spacing brood frames.
 It must be remembered that a hive is simply a tool of the beekeeper, so it's whatever suits you that matters.